Policy Statement - updated July 2018

 Permanency case planning puts in place arrangements that achieve permanency and wellbeing.
 That is, stable, long term arrangements that help a child grow up to be a healthy, caring and responsible adult with positive values and identity, social competencies and support networks.

-Permanency case planning is a process used by FACS and funded service providers to develop a case plan that sets out:
+Permanency case planning is a process used by DCJ and funded service providers to develop a case plan that sets out:

-- the worries that FACS, the parents, family/kin and other significant people hold for the child or young person
+- the worries that DCJ, the parents, family/kin and other significant people hold for the child or young person

 - actions required by parents, family/kin and carers to bring about change and